Mike Slinn

 I find that using the automatically generated help text results in a more complex program for little gain, because there are so many moving parts to keep track of.
 Explicitly writing the help method is a more maintainable way of showing the user what they need to know.

-The help method below generates the help text, which might be preceded with an error message.
+The help method below generates the help text, which might be preceded by an error message.

 Portion of options.rb